 Dear Dr. _____________________,

-My daughter/son, _______________, is coming in for an appointment with you on ___________.
-Before we come in, I wanted to let you know some important information regarding her/his care.
+My child, _______________, is coming in for an appointment with you on ___________.
+Before we come in, I wanted to let you know some important information.

 _______________ has been diagnosed with an eating disorder.
-We are working closely with a psychotherapist and nutritionist who are trained to work with children who have eating disorders. _______________ doesn’t physically look “sick,” or the way that most of us think someone who has an eating disorder looks, and she/he is not currently medically underweight.
+We are working closely with a psychotherapist and dietitian who are trained to work with children who have eating disorders. _______________ doesn’t physically look “sick,” or the way that most of us think someone who has an eating disorder looks.

 Please do not weigh _______________.
 I would really appreciate it if your staff members do not even suggest stepping on the scale.
-You can probably guess that being weighed is a major trigger for _______________, and I need to assure her that you will not weigh her in order to get her to attend the office visit.
-If you feel that you cannot provide care without her/his body weight, please contact me immediately to discuss this further.
+You can probably guess that being weighed is a major trigger for _______________.
+If you feel that you cannot provide care without body weight, please contact me immediately to discuss this further.

 Please do not comment on _______________’s appearance – positive or negative.
 We were surprised to find out that one of the most triggering comments for someone in recovery for an eating disorder is “you look really healthy!”
 We have learned that all comments about physical appearance can be difficult to handle for someone who is in recovery from an eating disorder.
 We have been working on saying things like “it’s great to see you again,” or “I’m so happy to see you” to replace the common greeting of “you look great!”

 Please do not make any diet or exercise recommendations on this visit.
 Both food and exercise are a part of _______________’s eating disorder and recovery.
-We are working hard to support her/him as she/he develops new, healthy habits around food and exercise.
-It’s a sensitive area right now, so it would be very helpful if we leave details about both to her/his nutritionist at this point in recovery.
+We are working hard to support new, healthy habits around food and exercise.
+It’s a sensitive area right now, so it would be very helpful if we leave details about both to our dietitian at this point in recovery.

-If you have any concerns about _______________’s physical health as it relates to her eating disorder, food behaviors or weight, please discuss them with me privately either before or after the office meeting so that we can work with her therapist to address them in a safe environment that will best benefit _______________’s healthy recovery from her/his eating disorder.
+If you have any concerns about _______________’s physical health as it relates to the eating disorder, food behaviors or weight, please discuss them with me privately either before or after the office meeting so that we can work with our therapist to address them in a safe environment that will best benefit _______________’s eating disorder treatment.

 I deeply appreciate your understanding in this difficult matter.
 I know you have a lot on your plate, and I can’t tell you how much it means to have your support!